 If you fail to submit your CPD requirements before your given deadline, you can apply for a grace period of 56 days.
 You can apply for this no earlier than six months before the end of your cycle, however, it is worth noting that a grace period will only be granted in exceptional circumstances.

-If you require further information regarding your CPD requirements, or if you’d like to learn more about the wide range of opportunities we have for dental nurses, please contact our dedicated recruitment team via email or call 01785 256 605 during office hours.
+If you require further information regarding your CPD requirements, or if you’d like to learn more about the wide range of opportunities we have for dental nurses, please browse our latest dental nursing jobs or call our team on 01785 256 605 during office hours.